juhoinkinen/Annif-wiki/Getting-started.md

 The Swagger UI documentation for the REST API is at http://localhost:5000/v1/ui/

-For production use you should run Annif in a WSGI server (not tested yet).
+For production use you should run Annif in a WSGI server (TBD).